-Honesty, Integrity, and Transparency - We believe that academic and personal honesty are essential elements in WNCC's learning environment and that employees and students must at all times speak and act truthfully and with integrity.
+Honesty, Integrity, and Transparency - We believe that academic and personal honesty are essential elements in WNCC's learning environment and that employees and students must always speak and act truthfully and with integrity.
 Information is accessible and decision-making is open and participative.